discordjs/guide/guide/additional-info/async-await.md

 	// code
 }
 ```
 Also an important thing to know, is that a function declared as async will always return a Promise.
-In addition to this, if you return something inside a async function the returned promise will resolve with that value and if you throw an error inside an async function it will reject the Promise with the error object.
+In addition to this, if you return something the Promise will resolve with that value and if you throw an error it will reject the Promise with this error.

 ### Execution with discord.js code